 Professional Experience

 Allison has taught all levels of chemistry at several schools in the Washington, D.C. metropolitan area during her teaching career.
 She currently works to support new and early-career teachers at her school through coaching, evaluation support, and mentorship.
-Allison sponsors the Environmental Defense Club and has built a recycling and composting program for the 2,500+ students in her building.
+She also serves as the school’s data coach, identifying and ensuring at-risk students have access to available supports.
+Allison sponsors the Environmental Defense Club that has built and sustained a recycling and composting program for the 2,500+ students in her building.
 She is an adjunct professor at American University, leading courses for STEM teachers in the D.C.
 Public School System each summer.

 Allison works hard to create an accessible, engaging science curriculum in her classroom, which allows all students to feel supported, capable, and heard.
 She collects data on her classroom practices and is continually trying to learn more in her commitment to equitable education.